iainbeeston/faraday_api_cache/README.md

 That's it!

-faraday_api_cache passes any hash arguments to api_cache - see the [api_cache documentation](https://github.com/mloughran/api_cache) for more details (but the `cache` parameter especially is useful).
+Faraday API Cache passes any hash arguments to API Cache - see the [API Cache documentation](https://github.com/mloughran/api_cache) for more details (but the `cache` parameter especially is useful).

-faraday_api_cache also provides helper methods to change the logger and cache store used by api_cache:
+Faraday API Cache also provides helper methods to change the logger and cache store used by API Cache:

 ~~~ruby
 FaradayAPICache.logger = Rails.logger
 FaradayAPICache.store = Moneta.new(:Memcached)
 ~~~

-## Why use faraday_api_cache
+## Why use Faraday API Cache

 There are already good middleware for caching in Faraday.
 For example, [faraday-http-cache](https://github.com/plataformatec/faraday-http-cache) and the caching middleware in [faraday_middleware](https://github.com/lostisland/faraday_middleware).
 The former takes cache settings from the response headers, but it's not suitable if you don't trust the server or want shorter or longer cache times than the headers recommend.
-The latter really is equivelent to faraday_api_cache, but this gem might make more sense if you're already using api_cache or are more familiar with api_cache.
+The latter really is equivelent to Faraday API Cache, but this gem might make more sense if you're already using API Cache or are more familiar with API Cache.